 Range of credits per module: 15 CATS

-M level Modules that may be relevant to the HTS:
+M level Modules that are relevant to the HTS:

 • Rehabilitation of Auditory Disorders